agill59/ubc-mds-notes/Classes/Block2/DSCI571/Lectures/571-Lecture 2.md

 -   (D) Overfitting occurs when the model learns the training data too closely, including its noise and outliers.

-`zmdknhvrvvyx V's Solutions! :class: tip, dropdown`
+` V's Solutions! :class: tip, dropdown`

 ### iClicker Exercise 2.5